 The Linux Foundation’s open-source blockchain collaborative, Hyperledger, has unveiled Sawtooth 1.0, a modular framework for building, deploying and running business blockchains.

 Blockchain proof-of-concept pilots based on Sawtooth 1.0 have already been deployed to support multiple business cases, including music and media content rights attribution, healthcare transaction recordings, Know Your Customer (KYC) in financial services and others, according to Hyperledger.

-The resule of efforts by more than 50 software engineers, Hyperledger Sawtooth is designed to deliver capabilities such as on-chain governance, which can utilize self-executing “smart” contracts to vote on blockchain configuration settings such as who’s allowed to participate in a permissioned electronic ledger.
+The result of efforts by more than 50 software engineers, Hyperledger Sawtooth is designed to deliver capabilities such as on-chain governance, which can utilize self-executing “smart” contracts to vote on blockchain configuration settings such as who’s allowed to participate in a permission electronic ledger.

 It will offer an advanced transaction execution engine that can process transactions in parallel to accelerate block creation and validation.

 Lastly, Sawtooth Dynamic Consensus will allow administrators to modify the blockchain consensus protocol on the fly as a network of nodes or users grows, enabling the integration of more scalable algorithms as they become available.